 These are some of the benefits of analyzing your transition times:

 Example: Let’s assume that code reviews are starting around 1.5 weeks after the branch was submitted for review.
 The first problem is that code is rarely reviewed during the same sprint, so that, whenever there are any problems or clarification needs, the coder may not remember exactly what she did because she’s already working on something else.
 That’s a whole area that needs to be improved.

-1. Looking at singular issue transitions Jira records every transition of an issue, and the information is easily available at the main issue screen.
+Jira records every transition of an issue, and the information is easily available at the main issue screen.
 That’s good news!
 If you ever wondered why a given issue took that long, you can trace its history.

-2. Looking at average time per status One way to get information about the transition times from every issue in a central location is with DEISER’s Exporter, which extracts all issue-related information in a single file.
+One way to get information about the transition times from every issue in a central location is with DEISER’s Exporter, which extracts all issue-related information in a single file.
 In comparison to other exporting add-ons, Exporter is a great fit for this task for the following reasons:

 Exporter offers all transitions as single rows within the same issue.

-Once the data live in excel, creating business insights only takes a couple of formulas.
+Once the data live in Excel, creating business insights only takes a couple of formulas.